OpenACMv2: An Accuracy-Constrained Co-Optimization Framework for Approximate DCiM: Background

-In practice, we find that optimizing architecture-level parameters and transistor sizing \emph{concurrently} yields similar PPA gains to the two-level, top–down divide-and-conquer ACCO strategy.
-However, the concurrent formulation explodes the design space and burdens optimizers with stronger couplings and slower convergence.
-We therefore adopt the two-level approach—decoupling architecture exploration from device sizing under explicit accuracy budgets—to preserve the gains while keeping the search tractable and stable.

-The above limitations motivate us to treat the DCiM PE as a first-class optimization target.
-OpenACMv2 operationalizes \textit{ACCO} with a \textit{top–down divide-and-conquer} strategy: (1) top-level architecture exploration over compressor combinations, PP-column approximation, and SRAM macro parameters, (2) bottom-level variation/PVT-aware transistor sizing for logic and memory cells using simple but efficient classic algorithms, and (3) fast, high-fidelity performance prediction via a PEA-GNN surrogate to avoid expensive system-level simulations.
+These challenges motivate treating the DCiM PE as a first-class optimization target.
+OpenACMv2 implements ACCO with a top–down divide-and-conquer strategy: (1) architecture exploration over compressor combinations, PP-column approximation, and SRAM macro parameters, (2) variation/PVT-aware transistor sizing for logic and memory cells, and (3) fast performance prediction via a PEA-GNN surrogate to avoid expensive simulations.